 Validate and adjust or request new projections of claim costs and premiums by year.

-Validate that the patterns of claims and premium projections over time match those reflected in the assumptions.
+Validate that the patterns of claims and premium projections over time reasonably align those reflected in the assumptions.

-Adjust or request new projections of claims and premium to the extent any underlying assumptions are deemed unreasonable or unsupported by the MSA Team.
+Adjust or request new projections of claims and premium to the extent that any underlying assumptions are deemed unreasonable or unsupported by the MSA Team.
+Any differences will initially result in correspondence between the MSA Team and the insurer via SERFF.

-After verifying loss ratio compliance, apply the Minnesota and Texas approaches, which ensure remaining policyholders do not make up for losses associated with past policyholders.
+After verifying loss ratio compliance, apply both the Minnesota and Texas approaches for each rate proposal submitted.

-In developing a recommendation, the MSA Team will apply regulatory actuarial judgement, for instance when considering the extent to which less-than-fully credible older-age morbidity should be projected to cause adverse experience.
+In developing a recommendation, the MSA Team will apply a balanced approach and professional judgement for each rate proposal based on the characteristics of the block reviewed to determine the most appropriate method.
+The MSA Team’s recommendation will not be the lowest or the highest percentage method just because it is the lowest or the highest.
+Rather, the recommendation may be the result of either the Texas or Minnesota approach, a blend of the two approaches: or using professional judgement, the MSA Team may recommend a rate increase outside of these two approaches.
+Other methods may evolve over time that may be incorporated into the future process that generate similar or unique results.
+In applying professional judgement, (e.g., when considering the extent to which less-than-fully credible older-age morbidity should be projected to cause adverse experience), a balanced approach is applied as opposed to denying a rate increase, which could lead to a spike in the future, or approving the rate increase as if there was full credibility, which could lead to rates that could be too high.
+As the MSA Team reviews more rate proposals, it will consider and evaluate the characteristics of the rate proposals as it refines the blending of the two methods.

 The MSA Team will consider how to reflect the differences in the histories of states’ rate approvals.
 Current approach includes:

-The MSA Team’s recommendation results in the same rate per unit in each state following the current rate increase round (leading to higher percentage rate increases in states that approved lower rate increases in the past).
+The MSA Team’s recommendation results in the same rate per unit in each state following the current rate increase round, leading to higher percentage rate increases in states that approved lower rate increases in the past.